 Much of Hokusai’s work is at least partly hers.
 It’s said that some of it is all hers.

 If this interests you at all, catch the very fine Japanese animated feature “Miss Hokusai,” which lately has been on Netflix and other streaming services.
-If you find it not quite your cup of tea, I still urge you to stay with it until minute 26.
+If you find it not quite your cup of tea, I still urge you to stay with it until minute 20 or so.
 Trust me.